IBM Cloud Docs

 You can deploy SAP NetWeaver on an AIX or Linux® operating system, and SAP HANA on Linux operating system, in your Power Virtual Server environment.
 You must consider several SAP-specific infrastructure requirements to run SAP applications on Power Virtual Servers.
 For more information, see Planning your deployment and Deploying your infrastructure.

-Configuring a VM for Epic workloads
+Configuring a VSI for Epic workloads

-For the VMs on which Epic workloads are supported and are in shut-down state, you must not change the core type to any value other than dedicated to avoid performance issues.
+In the VSI details page, for the VSIs on which Epic workloads are supported, you must not create or attach volumes from Tier 3 to avoid performance issues.
+For the VSIs on which Epic workloads are supported and are in a shut-down state, you must not change the core type to any value other than dedicated to avoid performance issues.

-Table 2.
-VM configuration difference that supports non-Epic and Epic workloads
+VSI configuration difference that supports non-Epic and Epic workloads

-VM deployed for Storage volume Core type Machine type
+VSI deployed for Storage volume Core type Machine type

 Non-epic workloads Tier 1 or Tier 3 Shared uncapped,